American Canyon Brain Injury Lawyer

 - Surgery: In some cases, your doctor may recommend surgery to treat a traumatic brain injury.
 During these procedures, surgeons will often remove a portion of the skull to reduce intracranial pressure and allow the brain to heal.

-I’m Ed Smith, an American Canyon brain injury lawyer.
 Sustaining a brain injury can be life-changing for accident survivors and their families.
-If you or a person you love has suffered a traumatic brain injury during an accident, please reach out to our injury lawyers at (707) 564-1900 or (800) 404-5400.
+If you or a person you love has suffered a traumatic head injury in an accident, please reach out to our American Canyon brain injury lawyers at (707) 564-1900 or (800) 404-5400 for free, friendly advice.

 See our past personal injury cases on our verdicts and settlements page.